 Campus Info & Services

 Walla Walla University offers a number of student services including nonremedial tutoring, health service, and health insurance.
-Walla Walla University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and student patrols.
+Walla Walla University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Walla Walla University.

 |Students who have cars on campus||N/A|

 |Health insurance offered||Yes|

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.